Integrability and Identification in Multinomial Choice Models: Set-up and Key Results

 \begin{remark} Condition (\ref{b}) has no relation with the Independence of Irrelevant Alternatives (IIA) property.
 Indeed, the model above will \textbf{not} have the IIA property if the $\varepsilon _{j}$s are correlated across alternatives (i.e. across $j$), but it will continue to satisfy (\ref{b}), since uncorrelatedness of $\varepsilon $s was not used to derive (\ref{b} ). \end{remark}

-\textbf{Main Result}: We are now ready to state and prove our main result.
-The result is that the counterpart of Slutsky symmetry stated above, plus two shape-restrictions on $q_{j}\left( \mathbf{\cdot }\right) $'s are jointly \textit{sufficient} for rationalizability, i.e., under those restrictions on $q_{j}\left( \mathbf{\cdot }\right) $'s, we can find a set of utility functions and a joint distribution of unobserved preference heterogeneity, such that individual maximization of these utilities will indeed produce the conditional choice-probabilities $\left\{ q_{j}\left( \mathbf{\cdot }\right) \right\} $, $j=0,1,...,J$.
+\textbf{Main Results}: We now state and prove our main results.
+The first result is that the Slutsky invariance condition stated above, plus two shape-restrictions on $q_{j}\left( \mathbf{\cdot }\right) $'s are jointly sufficient for integrability, i.e., under those restrictions on $q_{j}\left( \mathbf{\cdot }\right) $'s, we can find a set of utility functions and a joint distribution of unobserved preference heterogeneity, such that individual maximization of these utilities will indeed produce the conditional choice-probabilities $\left\{ q_{j}\left( \mathbf{\cdot }\right) \right\} $, $j=0,1,...,J$.